HenrikRoos/imdb-markup-syntax/README.md

 # Description
 This plugin makes it possible to insert movie data in your text from the IMDb Web Service which is the same datasource that IMDb:s Mobile apps is using [IMDb Mobile Applications](http://app.imdb.com).
+The plugin is

+ * **Stable:** over 100 unit test.
+ * **Clean:** no configuration, well integrated to WordPress API, no checkstyle errors.
+ * **Fast:** No extra database writes, using only filter hooks (no actions hooks).
+IMDb DataSource is an RESTful interface.
+ * **Internationalizing:** Support for locale from IMBb datasource, date format and number format.
+ * **Error handling:** Well design and well tested error handling.

 ## How to use the plugin on your blog
 You have watched a movie and want to post a comment on it on your blog.
 With a few simple steps you can use this plugin to extract movie facts and display it on your blog which will complement your writing with professional and exact facts about the movie.